1/2cupvery cold unsalted buttercut into small pieces (1 stick)

 Quickly press the batter into the prepared pan, touching it as little as possible with your fingers to keep the butter cold.
 Bake for 15-20 minutes, until the top is lightly golden.
 Cut into squares.

 To quickly peel peaches: Cut a small “X” on the bottom of each.
 Slip into a large pot of boiling water.
 Boil for about 30 seconds, then remove with a slotted spoon and submerge immediately in a bowl of ice water to stop the cooking.
 Slip off the skins with your fingers, then slice peaches.

 In a small bowl, combine the sliced peaches and 2 teaspoons granulated sugar.
 Set aside.

 In a separate small bowl, mix the melted butter and rum.

 To serve: While still warm, split each shortcake square in half horizontally.
 Brush the cut sides generously with rum butter.
 Place 1 buttered later on the plate, cover with peaches and whipped cream, top with the second shortcake layer, then cover with additional fruit and whipped cream.

-Wrap leftover shortcake in foil and store at room temperature for up to 4 days.
-Freeze tightly wrapped in foil for up to 2 months.
+TO STORE: Wrap leftover shortcake in foil and store at room temperature for up to 4 days.